Ronnie76er/ronalleva/_posts/2009-09-16-more-git-svn-fun-working-with-svn-branches.markdown

 me that, also misspelling my name in the process, let's just pretend that what I write is relevant.
 So you want to work with multiple svn branches (not to be confused with git branches).
-What you have to do is clone the svn repository in a different way, like
+What you have to do is clone the svn repository in a different way, like this:

-this:
+{% highlight bash %}
     $ git svn clone https://somesvnrepo/svn/project -T trunk -b branches -t tags
+{% endhighlight %}

 This should work in most cases.
 The arguments to the -T, -b, and -t switches are the paths that the trunk, branches, and tags are in